aeporreca/funkdigen2/README.md

 Specifically in order to compare its output with `geng` + `watercluster2`, `funkdigen2` has the (otherwise rather esoteric) command-line option `-l`, which removes all self-loops before printing the digraphs in `digraph6` format.

-However, before comparing the output, you must keep in mind that `funkdigen2` and `geng` + `watercluster2` choose different representatives for the same isomorphism class of digraphs, and furthermore they are not output in the same order.
+However, before comparing the output, you must keep in mind that `funkdigen2` and `geng` + `watercluster2` generally choose different representatives for the same isomorphism class of digraphs, and furthermore they are not output in the same order.

 Luckily, `nauty & Traces` come with the `labelg` tool, which outputs a canonical form of its input, and the standard command `sort` solves the ordering problem.
 Be sure to use the `-S` option for `labelg`, which switches to a sparse representation internally and, as a consequence, is much faster for functional digraphs.
 Finally, you can use the `diff` Unix command (`fc` on Windows) to check that both programs produce the same output: